 An appendicectomy, otherwise known as appendix removal surgery, is the removal of the appendix a surgical procedure.
 Typically, this sort of procedure is used as a standard treatment for appendicitis, an inflammation of the appendix.
 If the appendicectomy is not done before the infected appendix ruptures within the abdominal cavity, it can have severe consequences to a person’s health and even lead to fatalities in extreme case.
 The appendix removal is completed using laparoscopic surgery through an incision in the lower-right abdominal wall.

 The appendix is a small pouch that is located on the lower right hand side of the abdomen and is attached to the large intestine.
+It often varies in length, width and position.
 It is thought to have served a purpose in the digestive process at some point in our ancestral past, but its present functionality is not completely known.

 An appendicectomy is the standard treatment for appendicitis as it is critical to remove the appendix before it perforates since this can lead to significant health complications – even death.

 Appendix removal surgery is a relatively simple procedure involving a general anaesthesia.
 There are two surgical methods that your surgeon may opt to employ depending on your circumstances.
 Generally, a laparoscopic (key-hole) appendicectomy is the preferred type of surgery but an open appendicectomy through an incision made in the lower right hand side of the stomach is sometimes required if the appendix cannot be removed laparoscopically.

 This type of appendix surgery might be required depending on the state of the appendix at the time it needs to be removed, Mr Siva Gounder can perform this assessment at our Perth Weight Loss Surgery clinic and recommend the best course of action for the appendix removal to take place safely.